aychen5/youtube-extremism-replication/README.md

 # youtube-extremism-replication

 The rendered markdown file with outputs: `main-text-figures.md` and `appendix-figures.md`. `renv` ensures that everyone is working from the same environment and with the same package versions.
+Code was run on R 4.0.2.

 # Running the code